JackBilbo/lxn-discus/README.md

 Center of the instrument can display three different screens:

-- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker (laughed hard when i saw it in VR myself :-))
+- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker
 - horizontal wind info (HAWK-style see above)
 - simple artificial horizon
+- slider to adjust needle smoothing (calculating average values) between 0 and 5 seconds.
+Allows to change the sensitivity of the vario needle in gusty conditions.

 Screens can be cycled using the top and bottom button on the right.
 Center button toggles between the default linear and a logarithmic scale.
 You can also cycle screens using alt/a alt/s on the keyboard (doesn't work in VR).